Glastonbury Festival Events Ltd

 Social Media Policy for Volunteers.

-19 - All GFEL stewards working on site are required to follow these simple guidelines:
+19 - All GFEL stewards working on site are required to follow these simple guidelines, which apply to all staff and volunteers:

 Personal Information, Data Security and Privacy Policy